AcubeSAT/obsidian/docs/Wikis/Mission Control Software.md

   9. GyroBiasZ

 - **Default TCs**
   As mentioned above not all TCs have configurable Arguments.
 Some pre-made TCs with default values have been created.
-The following tables show the TC options for service ST[20].
-As shown in Table VI specific groups of parameters have been created.
-Each TC[20,1] for requesting the report of the values of parameters contains a default number of related parameters.
+The following tables show the TC options for service **ST[20]**.
+As shown in the bellow Table , specific groups of parameters have been created.
+Each **TC[20,1]** for requesting the report of the values of parameters contains a default number of related parameters.

 Telecommand | Description (number of parameters included)
 ---|---